 - (18) Includes 466,574 shares of common stock previously acquired by Ms. Schmid and 50,000 shares of common stock held in the name of The Parker W. Larsen Irrevocable Trust (the "Trust").
-Ms. Schmid serves as trustee of the Trust and exercises voting and investment power over the shares of common stock held by the Trust. - (19) Peter Wardenburg, as Trustee of the Wardenburg 2009 Family Trust, has voting and investment control over the shares of common stock and warrants held by the Wardenburg 2009 Family Trust. - (20) Ramius Advisors, LLC ("Ramius Advisors") is the investment manager of Ramius Enterprise Master Fund Ltd ("Ramius Enterprise") and RCG PB, Ltd. ("RCG PB") and consequently has voting control and investment discretion over securities held by Ramius Enterprise and RCG PB.
-Ramius Advisors did not participate directly as an investor in the Company's private placement transaction on September 11, 2009.
-The 2,533,180 shares of the Company's common stock registered for Ramius Advisors' account in the selling security holder table reflect the sum of the shares of common stock and shares of common stock underlying the Series I Warrants, Series II Warrants and Series III Warrants held directly by Ramius Enterprise and RCG PB, in the amounts of 759,954 and 1,773,226, respectively.
+Ms. Schmid serves as trustee of the Trust and exercises voting and investment power over the shares of common stock held by the Trust. - (19) Peter Wardenburg, as Trustee of the Wardenburg 2009 Family Trust, has voting and investment control over the shares of common stock and warrants held by the Wardenburg 2009 Family Trust. - (20) Ramius Advisors, LLC ("Ramius Advisors") is the investment manager of Ramius Enterprise Master Fund Ltd ("Ramius Enterprise") and consequently has voting control and investment discretion over securities held by Ramius Enterprise.
 Ramius Advisors disclaims beneficial ownership of these securities.
 Ramius LLC ("Ramius") is the managing member of Ramius Advisors and may be considered the beneficial owner of any securities deemed to be beneficially owned by Ramius Advisors.
 Ramius disclaims beneficial ownership of these securities.
-Cowen Group, Inc. ("Cowen") is the managing member of Ramius and may be considered the beneficial owner of any securities deemed to be beneficial ownership of these securities.
-RCG Holdings LLC ("RCG Holdings") is the majority shareholder of Cowen and may be considered the beneficial owner of any securities.
-C4S & Co., L.L.C. ("C4S") is the managing member of RCG Holdings and may be considered the beneficial owner of any securities.
-Peter A. Cohen, Morgan B. Stark, Thomas W. Strauss and Jeffrey M. Solomon are the sole managing members of C4S and may be considered beneficial owners of any securities deemed to be beneficial owners of any securities deemed to be beneficial owners of any securities deemed to be beneficial owners of these securities.
+C4S & Co., L.L.C. ("C4S") is the managing member of Ramius and may be considered the beneficial owner of any securities deemed to be beneficial ownership of these securities.
+C4S disclaims beneficial ownership of these securities.
 Peter A. Cohen, Morgan B. Stark, Thomas W. Strauss and Jeffrey M. Solomon are the sole managing members of C4S and may be considered beneficial owners of any securities deemed to be beneficially owned by C4S.
 Messrs.
 Cohen, Stark, Strauss and Solomon disclaim beneficial ownership of these securities.

-Ramius Advisors is not a registered broker-dealer.
-An affiliate of Ramius Advisors is a registered broker-dealer.
+The investment adviser to Ramius Enterprise is Ramius Advisors.
+An affiliate of Ramius Advisors is a FINRA member.
 However, this affiliate will not sell any securities purchased in this offering by Ramius Enterprise and will receive no compensation whatsoever in connection with sales of securities purchased in this transaction.